 - Kaffi Vinyl: This cafe and bar serves vegetarian and vegan friendly food, usually accompanied by a DJ any day of the week.
 Both the Pad Thai and veggie burger we’re really flavorful.
 They also offer sushi specials on Friday and have an amazing selection of Vegan baked goods as well.

-- Iceland is also known for its hotdogs, and you can find a Bæjarins best pylsur hot dog stands throughout Reykjavik late into the night.
+- Iceland is also famous for its hotdogs.
+The Bæjarins best pylsur hot dog stands are located throughout Reykjavik and open late into the night.

 Bars and Pubs in Reykjavik